Ian-Parberry/stompdisk/README.md

 before you sell, give away, or throw out your old computer or your old disk drive, it's a good idea to over-write as much of the data on the disk as you can with noise.

-`StompDisk` program for Windows that creates hugemungous files of pseudo-random noise, created and maintained by [Ian Parberry](http://ianparberry.com/).
+`StompDisk` is a program for Windows that creates large files of pseudo-random noise, created and maintained by [Ian Parberry](http://ianparberry.com/).
 For instructions on how to compile and grok the code, read the Doxygen-generated